hudson155/kairo/common/feature/README.md

 ## Transactions

-TODO: This guide is coming soon.
+TODO: This guide is coming soon, including content on transaction notes.